Cooperative Housing Frequently Asked Questions

 What is a co-op?

-building and the land, and all the members of the co-op are homeowner
+corporation owns the building and land, and all the members of the co-op are homeowner

 2. What is the first step to buying a co-operative home at Othello Square?

-information.
-The Homeownership Center staff will work with you to determine if
+by providing financial information.
+The Homeownership Center staff will work with you to

-and assist you with creating a sustainable budget.
-Once you have completed the process
+your credit profile and assist you with creating a sustainable budget.
+Once you have completed

-and have been determined eligible, you will be placed on the purchase ready list.
+the process and have been determined eligible you will be placed on the purchase ready list.